hep-gc/cloudscheduler/docs/source/_architecture/_data_services/_database/_tables/csv2_group_metadata.rst

 * **mime_type** (String(128)):

-      Is a valid mime type (see the table csv2_mime_types) determining the way in which CSV2 handles this file.
+      Is a valid mime type determining the way in which CSV2 handles this file.
 Examples of mime_type are:

       o cloud-config - yaml files passed to cloud-init.